WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/4-global-audience.md

 - Don't be specific in terms of culture and religion in your documentation.
 - Use diverse examples that would cater to an international audience.
 These include diverse and inclusive names, email addresses, locations, and professions in examples.
 - Avoid colloquialisms, popular culture references, slang, and idioms in your documentation.
 Phrases like *you got it*, *that's sick!*, *cool* are hard to translate and perceive by global audiences.
-- Avoid culturally-specific humor and references to cultural practices, traditions, holidays, seasons  etc.
+- Avoid culturally-specific humor and references to cultural practices, traditions, holidays, seasons, etc.
 - Express data using the standard international conventions.
 Measurement units, character encoding, currencies, text layouts, date and time formats, phone numbers etc. are different all over the world.
 Don't assume that everyone is familiar with US standards.

 ## Language guidelines